PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 and 28 managed unconsumed lowerer results, zero old selected-target stores, one new indexed owner expression, and exactly 128 phase calls, unique IDs, and owners.

+The next characterization freezes the unconsumed very-late SiNet recovery tail together with its immediately following recorded residual-affine/PReLU pass.
+The future owner will reuse the exact existing SiNet terminal context and call the public PReLU implementation with its embedded model; the lowerer will record returned element `[1]` at the unchanged phase position.
+The boundary stops before residual-affine fan-out, preserving graph mutation and observation order.

+Focused and reference-based affected sequential validation report `3 passed, 1 xfailed` and `359 passed, 1 xfailed` across 15 files.
+Only the intentionally absent future owner is xfailed.
+Phase-store validation remains `2 passed`, production remains unchanged, the raw/managed inventory remains 30/28, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.